 Edge Total Intelligence Inc. Reports Third Quarter 2022 Results and Provides Operational Outlook

-/EIN News/ -- ARLINGTON, Va., Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Edge Total Intelligence Inc. (TSXV: CTRL, OTC: UNFYF, FSE: Q5i )(“edgeTI”, “we”, “our” or the “Company”), a leader in real-time digital operations, announces operating and consolidated results for the third quarter 2022 (“Q3-2022”).
+ARLINGTON, Va., Nov.
+30, 2022 (GLOBE NEWSWIRE) -- Edge Total Intelligence Inc. CTRLUNFYF FSE: Q5i )))("edgeTI", "we", "our" or the "Company"), a leader in real-time digital operations, announces operating and consolidated results for the third quarter 2022 ("Q3-2022").
 Financial information is expressed in United States (US) dollars unless otherwise indicated.
-The Company’s related financials and management discussion and analysis for the third quarter, 2022 are posted on its profiles on SEDAR (www.sedar.com) and OTCMarkets (www.otcmarkets.com).
+The Company's related financials and management discussion and analysis for the third quarter, 2022 are posted on its profiles on SEDAR (www.sedar.com) and OTCMarkets (www.otcmarkets.com).

 Selected Financial Details for Q3-2022